352nd Special Operations Wing: 352nd Special Operations Group

 The 352nd trained for and performed special operations airland and airdrop missions in the U.S. European Command area of operations, including establishing air assault landing zones, controlling close air support by strike aircraft and gunships, and providing trauma care for wounded and injured personnel.
 Deployed elements also participated in Operation Provide Comfort II.
 During the 1990s, the group supported numerous humanitarian and combat operations in Europe, Africa, and Southwest Asia, including Operations Provide Promise, Deny Flight, and Allied Force in Yugoslavia, and Provide Comfort and Northern Watch over northern Iraq.
 In February 1995, the 352nd relocated from RAF Alconbury to its current home of RAF Mildenhall.

 The 352nd were forward deployed to San Vito Air Station, Italy in support of NATO IFOR operations.
 Alert crews were launched when an Air Force Boeing T-43 Bobcat carrying U.S. Commerce Secretary Ron Brown crashed into a mountain.
 Arriving in a nasty rainstorm, 21st Special Operations Squadron Sikorsky MH-53 Pave Low helicopters inserted the first search-and-rescue teams, followed by a 67th Special Operations Squadron Lockheed MC-130P.
 RAF Mildenhall crews remained on scene until the last body was recovered.
 Upon completion of this operation, members of the 21st Special Operations Squadron departed via C-17 to support Operation Assured Response.

-Operation Assured Response was a non-combatant evacuation (NEO) order signed by President Bill Clinton in 11 April 1996.
+Operation Assured Response was a non-combatant evacuation (NEO) order signed by President Bill Clinton on 11 April 1996.
 With MH-53 postured in Freetown, Sierra Leone and MC-130 in Dakar, Senegal over 2000 non-combatants were ferried to safety from multiple locations throughout Liberia.

 In 2002, the 352nd took part in Operation Autumn Return, the non-combatant evacuation of American citizens from Abidjan, Côte d'Ivoire.

 Today, the 352nd develops and implements peacetime and wartime contingency plans to effectively use fixed wing, helicopter, and personnel assets to conduct infiltration, exfiltration, and resupply of U.S. and allied special operations forces.